What is King’s Day?

 Check out vrijmarkts across the city

 One man’s trash is another man’s treasure.
 On King’s Day, everyone is allowed to sell things on the streets without permit.
-This has led tons of flea markets (also known as vrijmarkt) popping across the city.
-Various districts and specific streets are known as the hot spots for second-hand items, so take the opportunity to explore different parts of Amsterdam to find your new treasure!
+This has led tons of flea markets (also known as vrijmarkt) popping up across the city.
+Various districts and specific streets are known as the hot spots for second-hand items, so take the opportunity to explore different parts of Amsterdam to find your new treasure.
 Browse for bargains and you’ll also enjoy the street musicians and performers as you go.

-Dress up in orange!
+Dress up in orange

-On King’s Day, you need to join the sea of orange with everyone to show pride for the Dutch royal family, the house of Oranje-Nassau!
-Put on your best orange outfits, wigs, hats, and make up!
-And fear not, among the vrijmarkt shops, there are endless opportunities to complete your full orange outfit!
+On King’s Day, you need to join the sea of orange with everyone to show pride for the Dutch royal family, the house of Oranje-Nassau.
+Put on your best orange outfits, wigs, hats, and make up.
+And fear not, among the vrijmarkt shops, there are endless opportunities to complete your full orange outfit.

 Roam around the canals

 Amsterdam’s canals are always flooded with a sea of orange, as families and friends love to go on a boat during King’s Day.
-If you don’t have a boat, do not worry!
+If you don’t have a boat, do not worry.
 The next best thing is for free: watching and dancing from many bridges.
 It’s always a unique experience to watch the parade of boats, trying to be the loudest and cover each other with their sound systems.

 Get the party started the night before

 The night before King’s Day, often called King’s Night, is as big of a celebration as the actual day itself.
 Many clubs, such as Chicago Social and The Box, will be throwing a party that you’ll need an excuse not to stumble onto one dancefloor to another.
-If you’re not ready to go crazy, then hopping from one bar to another with your friends is also a great idea – you’ll be sure to see tons of familiar faces on the way!
+If you’re not ready to go crazy, then hopping from one bar to another with your friends is also a great idea.
+You’ll be sure to see tons of familiar faces on the way.

 Dance the day away and soak up the festival atmosphere